Asymptotically Optimal Inventory Control for Assemble-to-Order Systems: Introduction

 As for notation, $\mathbb R^l$ and $\mathbb R_+^l$ are respectively sets of $l$-dimensional real vectors and non-negative real vectors ($l \ge 1$).
 Their superscripts are omitted when $l=1$.
 We define $\mathbf 1 \{\}$ to be an indicator function, which equals 1 if the statement inside the bracket is true and 0 otherwise.
 The maximum and minimum of $x_1$ and $x_2$ are denoted by $x_1 \vee x_2$ and $x_1 \wedge x_2$ respectively, and $\max(x,0)$ is denoted by $x^+$.
 Vector symbols are always in bold, and as two special vectors, $\mathbf e_j$ is the unit vector with the $j^{th}$ element taking the value of unity, and $\vec{\mathbf 1}$ is the vector of all $1$s (dimensions of both vectors depend on the context).
 The norm $||\x||_{\beta}$ on $\mathbb R^l$ is defined by $||\x||_{\beta}= (\sum_{i=1}^l |x_i|^{\beta} )^{1/\beta}$ for $l \ge 1$ and $\beta \ge 1$.
 For each pair of vectors $\x_1$ and $\x_2$, the maximum and minimum, $\x_1 \vee \x_2$ and $\x_1 \wedge \x_2$, are taken componentwise.
 Between any pair of vectors, $\x_1 \ge (\le) \x_2$ if every component of $\x_1$ is greater (less) than or equal to its corresponding component in $\x_2$, and $\x_1 \ne \x_2$ unless each component in $\x_1$ equals the corresponding component in $\x_2$.

-To improve the flow and avoid distracting from our main results, we leave proofs of all lemmas and some theorems in the appendix.
-To highlight the major ideas of our work, we include proofs of key results, Theorems \ref{thm:final}, \ref{thm:master}, \ref{thm:SPconti}, as well as corollaries of the latter two theorems, in the main body of the paper.
+To improve the flow and avoid distracting from our main results, we leave proofs of all lemmas and some theorems in Appendix A. To highlight the major ideas of our work, we include proofs of key results, Theorems \ref{thm:final} and \ref{thm:master}, as well as corollaries \ref{cor:invtra} and \ref{cor:backlog} of the latter theorem, in the main body of the paper.